va7sdf/artbergmann/news/2005-2009/_posts/2008-03-19-saving-the-subhumans-and-their-sweaty-friends.markdown

 ---
-title: saving the subhumans and their sweaty friends
+title: "saving the subhumans and their sweaty friends"
 article_author: tom hawthorn
 article_publication: the globe and mail
 article_date: march 19, 2008